-- I have reviewed the information submitted in this Fair Registration Practices Report (the "Report"). - All information required to be provided in the Report is included. - The information contained in the Report is accurate.
+- i.
+I have reviewed the information submitted in this Fair Registration Practices Report (the "Report"). - ii.
+To the best of my knowledge: - all information required to be provided in the Report is included; and - the information contained in the Report is accurate.

-Name of individual with authority to sign on behalf of the organization: Sam DiGiandomenico
+Name of individual with authority to sign on behalf of the organization: Barbara Chappell

-Title: Registrar/Director IETO
+Title: Deputy Registrar